-Persicaria sagittata (L.) H.Gross is the correct and accepted scientific name for the Arrowleaf Tearthumb.
+Persicaria sagittata (L.) H.Gross is the accepted scientific name for the Arrowleaf Tearthumb.
 It was named and described as such by Hugo Gross in Beihefte zum Botanischen Centralblatt in 1919.
 This species was first named and described as Polygonum sagittatum by Carl Linnaeus in the first edition of Species Plantarum in 1753.

 The genus, Persicaria (L.) Mill., was named and described by Philip Miller in the fourth edition of Gardener’s Dictionary in 1754.

-As of 12-11-21 when this page was last updated, Plants of the World Online by Kew lists 129 species in the Persicaria genus.
+As of 1-9-23 when this page was last updated, Plants of the World Online lists 130 species in the Persicaria genus.
 It is a member of the plant family Polygonaceae with 56 genera.
-Those numbers could change as updates are made by POWO.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Persicaria sagittata is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database for the United States and Canada is a little different.
 The USDA still lists this species as Polygonum sagittatum which is a synonym of Persicaria sagittata.

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING AND FOR A BETTER POSITIVE ID.